-The following new accounting standards, improvements, interpretations and amendments have been issued, but are not mandatory until the dates shown, and hence have not been early adopted by the Association in preparing the financial statements for the year ended 31 December, 2020.
-The FiTI Association intends to apply these standards from the application date as indicated below.
+The following new accounting standards, improvements, interpretations and amendments have been issued, but are not mandatory until the dates shown, and hence have not been early adopted by the FiTI in preparing the financial statements for the year ended 31 December, 2021.
+The FiTI intends to apply these standards from the application date as indicated below.

-Amendments to IAS 1 Presentation of Financial Statements (January 1, 2023) • Amendments to IAS 16 Property, Plant and Equipment (January 1, 2022) • Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets (January 1, 2022) • Amendments to IAS 39 Financial Instruments: Recognition and Measurement (January 1, 2021) Amendments to IFRS 3 Business Combinations (January 1, 2022) Amendments to IFRS 4 Insurance Contracts (January 1, 2021 and January 1, 2023) Amendments to IFRS 7 Financial Instruments: Disclosures (January 1, 2021) Amendments to IFRS 9 Financial Instruments (January 1, 2021) Amendments to IFRS 16 Leases (June 1, 2020 and January 1, 2021) IFRS 17 & amendments their reto Insurance Contracts (January 1, 2023) Annual improvements IFRS Standards 2018-2020 Cycle (January 1, 2022) IFRS 1 First-time Adoption of International Financial Reporting Standards (January 1, 2022) IFRS 9 Financial Instruments (January 1, 2022) IFRS 16 Leases (January 1, 2022) IAS 41 Agriculture (January 1, 2022)
+• Amendments to IAS 1 Presentation of Financial Statements (January 1, 2023) ٠ Amendments to IAS 16 Property, Plant and Equipment (January 1, 2022) ٠ Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets (January 1, 2022) • Amendments to IFRS 3 Business Combinations (January 1, 2022) • Amendments to IFRS 4 Insurance Contracts (January 1, 2023) • IFRS 17 & amendments thereto Insurance Contracts (January 1, 2023) • Annual improvements IFRS Standards 2018-2020 Cycle (January 1, 2022) IFRS 1 First-time Adoption of International Financial Reporting Standards (January 1, 2022) IFRS 9 Financial Instruments (January 1, 2022) IFRS 16 Leases (January 1, 2022) IAS 41 Agriculture (January 1, 2022)

-The Executive Committee anticipates that all of the above standards, improvements, interpretations and amendments will be adopted by the FiTI Association to the extent applicable from their effective dates.
-The adoption of these standards, improvements, interpretations and amendments is not expected to have a material impact on the financial statements of the FiTI Association in the year of their initial application.
+The Executive Committee anticipates that all of the above standards, improvements, interpretations and amendments will be adopted by the FiTI to the extent applicable from their effective dates.
+The adoption of these standards, improvements, interpretations and amendments is not expected to have a material impact on the financial statements of the FiTI in the year of their initial application.

-2.2 Equipment and depreciation
+2.2.
+Equipment and depreciation

-Equipment are stated at cost less accumulated depreciation and impairment losses, if any.
+Equipment is stated at cost less accumulated depreciation and impairment losses, if any.
 Cost includes expenditure that is directly attributable to the acquisition and bringing of the asset to its working condition.
-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the FiTI Association and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the FiTI and the cost of the item can be measured reliably.
 When a part is replaced, and the new part capitalised, the carrying amount of the replaced part is derecognised.
 All other repairs and maintenance costs are recognised in the statement of comprehensive income during the financial period in which they are incurred.

-Depreciation of assets is calculated using the straight-line method to allocate their cost over their estimated useful lives as follows:
+Depreciation of assets is calculated using the straight-line, monthly-prorated method to allocate their cost over their estimated useful lives as follows:

-Years

-Computer equipment
+Years Computer equipment 3